jrsharp/IOSCSITape/README.md

 **BE ADVISED:** IOSCSITape is not yet intended for production use.
 It has had limited testing on a very limited set of hardware and is still in early development.
 Use at your own risk.

 _*Can you part with modern tape drives*, autoloaders/libraries, OS X SCSI adapters, or other related equipment?
 The IOSCSITape project could use donations of equipment to improve and better support a range of devices.
 Please get in touch with jesse.c.peterson-att-gmail if so.
 Please: only modern equipment and serious offers._

+NOTE: experimental Tiger support added - so far so good on Sony DDS2 drive